xsf/xmpp.org/content/blog/toward-secure-and-interoperable-healtcare-chat.md

+---
-# Towards Secure and Interoperable Healthcare Chat
+title: "Towards Secure and Interoperable Healthcare Chat"
+date: 2025-10-28
+author: "Guus der Kinderen"
+categories: ["XSF", "Open Letter", "Miscellaneous"]
+---

 *Supporting the development of the Dutch NTA 7532 standard with lessons from international practice*

 ## Who We Are and Why This Matters